-Finally, you need to "connect" to the server just as you have to dial and wait until your call is connected before you can start talking on a telephone.
+There is one last step before you can start exchanging packets with the server.
+You need to "connect" to the server.
+A good analogy is the way you have to dial and wait until your call is connected before you can start talking on a telephone.
 Once the server name and port information has been provided, you can connect NetTap to the indicated server by simply pressing the "Connect" button.

-If you look back at the TCPCapture window in which you intercepted the packets sent between the Apple Mail program and our mail server, you will notice that the first packet was sent from the server.
-The packet started with the code 220 indicating the server was ready.
-You will notice that a similar packet has now been sent from the SMTP server to the NetTap program.
-The program will display this packet in its window preceded by a "<-" to indicate that it is an incoming packet.
+If you look back at the TCPCapture window in which you intercepted the packets sent between the Apple Mail program and our mail server, you will notice that the first packet was sent from the server to the client.
+The packet sent started with the code 220 indicating the server was ready.
+If you wait just a bit, you will notice that a similar packet is now sent from the SMTP server to the NetTap program.
+Once it arrives, the program will display the packet received in its window preceded by a "<-" to indicate that it is an incoming packet.

-After sending the "220" packet, the server waits to receive an "EHLO" packet.
-You can send the expected packet using NetTap by typing its contents into the field to the right of the "SEND" button and then pressing "SEND."
-Feel feel to cheat and copy/paste the text of the packet from the dialogue you recorded using the TCPCapture program (the copy shortcut is command + "C" key, paste is command + "V" key).
-The packet will be sent to the server and displayed in the NetTap window preceded by "->".
+After sending the "ready" packet, the server waits to receive an "EHLO" packet from the client.
+You can send the expected packet using NetTap by typing the text of the packet into the field to the right of the "SEND" button and then pressing "SEND."
+Feel free to cheat and copy the text of the packet from the dialogue you recorded using the TCPCapture program.
+Do this by highlighting an individual line and copying and pasting using the text that appears in the lower window pane.
+The packet will be sent to the server and displayed in the NetTap window preceded by the symbols "-> ".
+If you typed the packet correctly, a series of "250" response packets should be received from the server.

-Continue to mimic the dialogue you recorded using TCPCapture until you have sent the "DATA" command.
-Make sure you receive a 250 response to each line you enter before moving on to the next line.
+Continue to mimic the dialogue you recorded using TCPCapture in this way until you have sent the "DATA" command.
+Make sure that you receive a 250 response to each line you enter (except the DATA command) before moving on to the next line.

-After receiving the DATA command, the server expects you to send the body of the email message you want to send.
-The Apple Mail program (and most real email clients) includes many things in addition to the text of the message including a subject line and the date.
+After receiving the DATA command, the server expects you to send the body of the email message you want delivered.
+The Apple Mail program (and most other real email clients) include many things in addition to the text of the message including a subject line and the date the message was sent.
 You don't need to mimic all this.
-Just enter the message line-by-line and enter a line containing a single period when you are done.
+Just enter the message you want to send line-by-line and enter a line containing a single period when you are done.

 That's it.
 You have just sent an email message without the help of an email program!
-Later on in the lab, we will check to make sure it was actually delivered by using the Apple Mail program.
+Later on in the lab, we will check to make sure it was actually delivered by using the Apple Mail program to check all the mail that has been sent to your CS mail account.
 For now, either press the "Disconnect" button or send the server a "QUIT" command to terminate your conversation.

-If you left TCPCapture running while you were using NetTap (you probably did since we never told you to stop it), take a look at the packets it captured while you were using NetTap.
-After inspecting the packets, clear the TCPCapture window.
+If you left TCPCapture running while you were using NetTap (you probably were since we never told you to stop it), you might want to take a look at the packets it captured while you were using NetTap.